chaos-mesh/chaos-mesh/doc/setup_env.md

 Make sure you have the above prerequisites met.
 Now follow the steps below to prepare the toolchain for compiling Chaos Mesh:

-1. clone the chaos-mesh repo to your local.
+1. Clone the chaos-mesh repo to your local machine.

 ```
 git clone https://github.com/pingcap/chaos-mesh.git